-Additionally, House management has not implemented a monitoring program to include periodic reviews, reconciliations, or comparisons of data to determine if existing control activities are designed and operating effectively.
-Furthermore, House management has not redesigned or improved its controls found to be deficient or communicated internal control objectives to ensure the agency is committed to sustaining an effective control environment.
-Specifically:
+As of September 30, 2010, House management had not implemented a monitoring program to include periodic reviews, reconciliations, or comparisons of data to determine if existing control activities are designed and operating effectively.
+Furthermore, House management had not redesigned or improved its controls found to be deficient or communicated internal control objectives to ensure that the agency is committed to sustaining an effective control environment.